Yoho National Park Camping Guide

 Takakkaw Falls Campground

-Not far from the Takakkaw Falls campsite is the backcountry campsite Laughing Falls which could be a good option if you’re looking for a wilderness campsite without too much work to reach.
-From Takakkaw Falls, you can hike over the Yoho Pass to Emerald Lake arriving at the lake on foot, but plan your return to camp.
+Not far from the Takakkaw Falls campsite is the backcountry campsite Laughing Falls, which could be a good option if you’re looking for a wilderness campsite without too much work to reach.
+From Takakkaw Falls, you can hike over the Yoho Pass to Emerald Lake – arriving at the lake on foot, but plan your return to camp.

-- Operating dates: June 16 to Oct 9
+- Operating dates: June 12 to October 13

 - Amenities: Fire pit